 Why go to Conakry?

-• Best time to visit: November – December (wet season is June to September)
+- Best time to visit: November to December (dry season; wet season is June to September)

 Where to stay in Conakry